chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 - A scene described in terms of `Ribbon` and `Motion` is not static!
   - Can query at near-past and near-future times!
   - History; predictions
+  - Motion is **self-consistent**:
+    - You get a pose and velocity
+    - Pose a short time later is what velocity would predict

 ---